Town of Nucla - A Vacation Destination to Trails and Adventure

 970-864-7351

-Our secluded little town on the North side of the San Miguel River and nestled in the mountains of Colorado.
+A secluded little town on the North side of the San Miguel River and nestled in the southwest mountains of Colorado.
 Explore the San Juan mountain range to the southeast, the La Sal mountain range to the west and the Uncompahgre Plateau to the north.
 We are an old west frontier where you can ride your horse or your tractor to town and to church and no one blinks an eye.

 TRAILS FOR MOTORIZED AND NON-MOTORIZED USERS: The West End boasts hundreds of miles of old and often rough two track trails in a wilderness setting with few restrictions.
 Motorcycles, E-Bikes, UTVs, ATVs and most off road vehicles will enjoy exploring the rugged West End.
 Nucla serves as the hub for traveler on the spectacular 160 mile RIMROCKER TRAIL from Montrose to Moab.
 Miles of single track trails are available for hikers, horseback riders and mountain bikers offering a unique and quiet backcountry experience.
 The West End is waiting for you to discover its hidden places rich in challenging terrain, stunning vistas and a chance to experience the quiet awe of a Colorado few have seen.